Creative Blocks

 15. Take Breaks and Practice Self-Care

 Last—but certainly not least—remember, rest and self-care are vital for creative energy.
-Take breaks regularly to recharge your mind and body.
-Engage in activities that bring you joy and relaxation, such as physical exercise, hobbies, or spending time with loved ones.
-Prioritize sleep and ensure you have a healthy work-life balance to prevent burnout and maintain your creative flow.
+It's vital to take breaks regularly to recharge the mind and body.
+So, designers should engage in activities that bring joy and relaxation—such as physical exercise, hobbies or spending time with loved ones.
+They should prioritize sleep and ensure they have a healthy work-life balance to prevent burnout and maintain the creative flow.
 Human-centered design is a design discipline, but it takes on another sense here.
-So, make sure you center your concerns around the most important part of the creative process: yourself as a human being.
+So, it's important for designers—as one profession among others who can use these techniques—to make sure they center their concerns around the most important part of the creative process: themselves as human beings.

 Illustration of a person riding a bicycle.

-Remember you are far more than a brain-sized idea factory, so get out and enjoy some screen-free time exercising!
+Designers are far more than a brain-sized idea factory—so they should get out and enjoy some screen-free time exercising!

 © Aakash Jethwani / Octet Design Studio, Fair Use

-Professor Alan Dix offers a few more techniques to help you get fresh perspectives and fuel your creativity.
+Professor Alan Dix offers a few more techniques to help get fresh perspectives and fuel creativity.

 Show Hide video transcript